 When you book for a week (and with certain short breaks), your ski pass is thrown in too.
 So are ski or snowboard lessons and mountain guiding for every level from complete beginner to off piste pro’.
 And if you’re not a keen skier or boarder, hiking, snowshoeing and sledding are among other activities you’re free to join in with.
 If you’re travelling with children, the family focussed resorts provide childcare and kids clubs for 4-10 year olds.

 If you look at the cost of paying for these things separately, the savings can rival the cost of chalet and hotel holidays elsewhere – plus it saves a ton of hassle!

-The best family resorts pull out all stops for children.
+We love all-inclusive for families, and Club Med's best family resorts pull out all stops for children.
 Childcare and clubs are available for tiddlers aged 4 months to teens of 17, and you’ll also find facilities like baby feeding rooms, changing areas and events like teen spa sessions, film nights and discos.
 If you have infants in tow, ask us about welcome packages including baby beds, baby baths, buggies and bottle warmers etc.

 Baby Club Med (for 4-23 month olds) and Petit Club Med (for 2-3 year olds) are usually charged on top of the main holiday package.
 Activities are tailored to your tot’s age, often including a mix of indoor play and fun outdoors in the fresh air.
 Experienced G.O.’s will look after them, feed them and put them down for a nap if need be, while you can enjoy the ski area or spa facilities knowing they’re in good hands.